 Welcome

 Preparing for Success in Algebra is a California Mathematics and Science Partnership (CaMSP) grant.
-The program intent is to increase the academic achievement of students in mathematics (grade 5 through Algebra 1) by enhancing the content knowledge and teaching skills of classroom teachers through professional learning activities.
-Los Angeles Unified School District, Local District 6 received the three year grant through a collaborative partnership with the University of California, San Diego, the University of California, Irvine, San Diego State University, and the San Diego Mathematics Project.
+The program's primary objective is to elevate the academic performance of students in mathematics, encompassing those from grade 5 through Algebra 1, by enriching the content knowledge and pedagogical expertise of classroom teachers through a series of intensive professional learning activities.

 The CaMSP Web Tool has been created to serve you and the project.
-Email us at cjimenez@ucsd.edu with your feedback.
+Email us at with your feedback.

 News!